c-r-h/c-r-h/README.md

 particularly Server Message Block ([SMB][WikiPediaSMB]).<br/><br/>
 <a href="#"><img align="left" height="240" src="Files/Pointing.png"/></a>
   - [Implementing CIFS][ImpCIFS]<br/>
     Long ago, I wrote a book about CIFS (aka SMB1).
+Despite Microsoft having [deprecated SMB1][SMB1JoseB], the book is still relevant today.
     I, for one, still use it as a reference from time to time.
-Though it is quite outdated, it is still relevant.
   - [[MS-CIFS]] and [[MS-SMB]]<br/>
     A bit less long ago, I put together a team to write the CIFS specifications and update the SMB1 spec for Microsoft.<br/>
   - These days I work on SMB2/3 integration with distributed file systems, and on [processor offload][Zambezi].
+  - I started fiddling with [PeerDist][MS-PCCRC] a while back, but have not spent time on it in...well...years.
+I plan to get back to it.
+    Eventually.

 <br clear="both"/>